Coaching for Parents and Caregivers

 Feelings of anxiety and despair are very normal and part of the process.
 The basis for all further steps is a stable and at the same time dynamic environment, which we develop and establish together within the framework of the process work.

-How do I meet my child who rejects my contact?
+How do I approach my child who rejects contact?

 My work focuses on: